matplotlib/matplotlib/doc/devel/coding_guide.rst

   Documentation for the current release.
 On a patch release, this will be replaced by a properly named branch for the new release.

-*v2.2.x*
-  Maintenance branch for Matplotlib 2.2 LTS.
-Supports Python 2.7, 3.4+.

-*v2.2.N-doc*
-  Documentation for the current release.
-On a patch release, this will be replaced by a properly named branch for the new release.

 .. _pr-branch-selection: